angelodian/angelodian.github.io/index.md

 - Dian, A., Hajek, J., & Fletcher, J. (2024b).
 An Acoustic and Electroglottographic (EGG) Investigation of Preaspiration and Voice Quality in the Italian Four-Way Stop Contrast across Regional Accents. *Proceedings of the 19th Australasian International Conference on Speech Science and Technology (SST)*.
 Melbourne, Australia.

 ## Latest news
-- Sep 2025 — Gave a talk at LMU Munich (slides coming soon).
+- Aug 2025 — Accepted a post as Postdoctoral Research Associate at the <a href="https://www.ling-phil.ox.ac.uk/">Faculty of Linguistics, Philology and Phonetics, University of Oxford</a>.
-- Jul 2025 — Preprint on Calabrian Italian available on OSF.
+- Jul 2025 — Was awarded a PhD from the <a href="https://arts.unimelb.edu.au/school-of-languages-and-linguistics">University of Melbourne, School of Languages and Linguistics</a>.

 ## Links
 - [Google Scholar](https://scholar.google.com/citations?hl=en&user=cxJR-XoAAAAJ&view_op=list_works&gmla=AH8HC4wMBlyS0v12N8_xttNhPKq8zW6k57LoHrmjEw-g2pIbas4kRSb_naHwU2_74mtHwGc8fd84PAKlGJRNPkE8)